 What is the Roadmap to a Cure?

 ATA members are aware of the benefits of joining the American Tinnitus Association.
 With access to tinnitus management tools, workbooks, and sound masking audio, we offer our members many ways to manage their tinnitus.
-We offer reliable, scientifically-credible information about tinnitus and hyperacusis.
+We offer reliable, scientifically-credible information about tinnitus.
 The information that we provide our members is solid.

 Members receive their own copy of Tinnitus Today magazine, published three times per year.
 Inside contain the stories of tinnitus, new treatment options, latest scientific advancements, interviews with industry experts, and a plethora of educational resources for people with tinnitus.

 COMING TO ATA MEMBERS IN 2017